-Additional Guidelines for all 6-9 students:
+Additional Guidelines for all K-5 Students

 A simple analog or digital watch (no smart watches or Fitbits) may be worn.
-Any watch that is Bluetooth capable and/or connects to WIFI or the internet is considered a smart watch.
+Any watch that is Bluetooth capable and/or connects to WIFI or internet is considered a smart watch.

 No other piercings, body art, or temporary tattoos should be worn to school.
 Radical hair color changes during the school year are not permitted.
-Student's hair color must be a natural color and remain the same throughout the school year.
 Non-compliance to the school dress code may result in an infraction, detention, and possible removal from the classroom.
 Any item considered a distraction by the teacher may be confiscated and arrangements will be made with the parent to send the item home.
-A student out of dress code may be sent home to change or appropriate items brought to school to bring them into compliance.